LBPD Additional Resources

 Braille Bibles for the Blind

-Braille Bibles International provides Bibles in Braille to visually impaired people across the world.
-They provide materials to all ages, and in multiple languages.
+Braille Bibles International provides Braille Bibles to people with visual impairments worldwide.
+They provide materials for all ages and in multiple languages.
 They provide the Braille Bible in both the King James and New King James Versions.
 They also provide a Bible Concordance, a Bible Dictionary, and the Greek New Testament.

 International Children's Digital Library Foundation

-The mission of the International Children's Digital Library Foundation (ICDL Foundation) is to support the world's children in becoming effective members of the global community - who exhibit tolerance and respect for diverse cultures, languages, and ideas -- by making the best in children's literature available online free of charge.
+The mission of the International Children's Digital Library Foundation (ICDL Foundation) is to support the world's children in becoming effective members of the global community—exhibiting tolerance and respect for diverse cultures, languages, and ideas—by making the best in children's literature available online, free of charge.

 JBI International